-- d) As it is likely that there will be some skiers in more than one event, additional athletes will need to be picked to make the 54 number. - e) These additional athletes will be the top ranked skiers from countries not picked in the original 11/7 pick.
-These skiers will be picked in order of ranking number independent of event. - f) After the initial selections, if a country wants to substitute a skier then that skier must be higher ranked than the lowest ranked skier in the original 11/7 pick in that event.
-If not, the selection will go back to the list. - g) Countries cannot substitute for a skier from the point #e) selection but if one of those skiers' declines, we will just go to the next on the list of not initially selected countries. - h) Depending on the specific requested selection date by the World Games the weekly list on that date will be used.
+- 5) These additional athletes will be the top ranked athletes from countries not picked in the original 11 Men and 7 Women pick.
+These athletes will be picked in order of the ranking number, independent of disciplines. - 6) After the initial selections, if a country wants to substitute an athlete then that athlete has to be higher ranked than the lowest ranked athlete in the original 11 Men and 7 Women pick in that discipline.
+If not, the selection will go back to the IWWF World Ranking list. - 7) Countries cannot substitute an athlete from criteria #5, but if one of those athletes declines, the next athlete on the list of not initially selected countries will be selected - 8) Depending on the specific requested selection date, the weekly list on that date will be used.